Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, calm, watchful, loyal

 The St. Berdoodle is the largest poodle mixed breed on our list, weighing in at up to 150 pounds.
-As a giant breed, the St. Berdoodle has a big appetite; depending on its size and the type of food you give it, your Saint Berdoodle can eat between 4 and 10 cups of food in a day!
-Despite their large size, however, these dogs don’t need a huge amount of exercise; aim for about an hour per day of walks.
-The Saint Bernard is a lazy breed, so you can expect that your St. Berdoodle will enjoy napping during the day.
+As a giant breed, the St. Berdoodle has a big appetite; depending on their size and the type of food you feed, your Saint Berdoodle can eat between 4 and 10 cups of food in a day!

 8. Cavapoo (Cavalier King Charles Spaniel x Poodle)